rcdosado/Guides/webdev/css.md

   -s, --safelist <list>   list of classes that should not be removed -h, --help               display help for command
 ```
-5. execute it like this (assuming your've installed purgecss):
+5. execute it like this (assuming you've installed purgecss):
 ```cmd
 node_modules\.bin\purgecss --css bootstrap.min.css --content index.html --output dist/
 ```
-6. notice bootstrap.min.css is same directory with index.html, this command extracts all bootstrap css directives that is been used from index.html then outputs it to dist/ folder
+6. this command executes purgecss to extract bootstrap.min.css css directives that index.html uses and output it to dist/ folder.
-7. you can also use NPM script for this e.g
+7. after that make sure your lean CSS is pointed by your HTMLs, take not that you can also use NPM script for this e.g
 ```javascript
 {
   "name": "PurgeCSS",